-After drudging through an Andy Dufresne-type tunnel for the top 20 catchers for 2013 fantasy baseball, I find myself with a group that actually really hurt or helped your team depending on how you drafted.
+After drudging through an Andy Dufresne-type tunnel for the top 20 catchers for 2014 fantasy baseball, I find myself with a group that actually really hurt or helped your team depending on how you drafted.
 If you went wrong with your 1st baseman, it could kill your season.
-Hey, Ike Davis, no hard feelings from me.
+Hey, Prince Fielder, no hard feelings from me.
 We are totally fine.
 Please enjoy these cyanide pills I made special for you.
 If you went right, you might’ve won your league.
-For the first time in as long as I’ve been writing this blog, this is the sorriest group of 1st basemen I’ve ever seen at the end of the season, but more about that in the body of the post.
+Last year, I said the end-of-the-season rankings of the 1st basemen was the sorriest group I’d ever seen.
+That remains true.
+Last year was sorrier.
+This group isn’t exactly the meow’s cat, but you didn’t lose your league due to these guys.
+You lost your league due to guys that didn’t make this list like Chris Davis, Mauer, Hosmer, Cuddyer, Votto, Trumbo, Allen Craig and the afatmentioned, Fielder.
 To recap, this final ranking is from our Fantasy Baseball Player Rater with my comments.
-Anyway, here’s the top 20 1st basemen for 2013 fantasy baseball and how they compared to where I originally ranked them:Please, blog, may I have some more?
+Anyway, here’s the top 20 1st basemen for 2014 fantasy baseball and how they compared to where I originally ranked them:Please, blog, may I have some more?